vimus/vimus/README.markdown

 There are basic
 [Emacs keybindings](https://github.com/vimus/vimus/blob/master/resource/emacs-mappings).
-To enable them, add the following to your `.vimusrc`.
+To enable them, add the following to your `vimusrc`.

     runtime emacs-mappings